mcittar/massdrop/README.md

 To run the Rspec tests use: `bundle exec rspec`

+I currently have no built-in end-to-end tests but I used Postman to manually check that my app was working as intended.

 ## Models, Controllers, and Workers

 This project has only one model, `Url`, located at `app/models/url.rb`.
 It functions as both a completed and unfinished job.